-In the implementation of the verifier $\mathcal{V}$ , we use brute force and iterate over all the vertices of R and the triangles of H in $O(r\xi \log \xi)$ time, to determine whether there exists a vertex in R that is not covered by the triangles of H. We denote the set of all such vertices of R by $R_H$ .
-Suppose $R_H$ contains at least $\frac{r}{t}$ vertices (otherwise, the first part of the algorithm terminates).
-Rather than just picking any $v \in R_H$ , we sample a random vertex v from $R_H$ , obtain, by brute force, the set $T_v$ of all triangles in T that contain v in their interior (clearly, $T_v \cap H = \emptyset$ ), and if $T_v \neq \emptyset$ , double their weights.
-The reason for sampling is that R may in general also contain zero-depth vertices, and $T_v$ will be empty for such vertices v.
-To accommodate this case, we use the sampling technique and stop when we find a positive-depth vertex in $R_H$ .
-Since (i) $|R_H| \geq \frac{r}{t} = \Omega(\log n)$ , (ii) $\kappa > \beta \kappa^$ , and (iii) R is sampled after H has been constructed, it follows that a constant positive fraction of the elements of $R_H$ have positive depth, and that, w.o.p., such an element will be found after at most $O(\log n)$ samplings.
-Hence, w.o.p., the total cost of this substep is $O(n \log n)$ .
-Since we repeat this procedure for $O(\xi \log (n/\xi))$ steps, the overall cost of this stage is, w.o.p., and this bounds the overall running time, for both the net finder $\mathcal{F}$ and the verifier $\mathcal{V}$ , over all iterations of the first part of the algorithm.
+In the implementation of the verifier \mathcal{V} , we use brute force, and iterate over all the vertices of R and the triangles of H in $O(r\xi \log \xi)$ time, to determine whether there exists a vertex in R that is not covered by the triangles of H. We denote the set of all such vertices of R by R_H .
+Suppose R_H is not empty (otherwise, the first part of the algorithm terminates).
+We sample a random vertex v from R_H , and obtain, by brute force, the set T_v of all triangles in T that contain v in their interior (clearly, $T_v \cap H = \emptyset$), and double their weights.
+However, since Rmay in general also contain zero-depth vertices, T_v will be empty for such vertices.
+In this case we continue sampling vertices out of R_H , and stop when we find a positive-depth vertex.
+Since the overwhelming majority of the vertices in R have positive depth, we will obtain such a vertex, w.o.p., after at most $O(\log n)$ samples, as is easily verified.
+Hence, w.o.p., the total cost of this substep is $O(n \log n)$.
+Since we repeat this procedure for $O(\xi \log (n/\xi))$ steps, the overall cost of this stage is and this bounds the overall running time, for both the net finder \mathcal{F} and the verifier \mathcal{V} , over all iterations of the first part of the algorithm.